aaronalonsotorrens/PhD-pathways/README.md

 - A support section including links to material available online to help them achieve their desired goals.

-- A sign up page for then to inform on what resurces they feel they would find helpful.
+- A sign up page for users to inform on what resources they feel they would find helpful.

 - A button to take the user back to the home page after filling out the contact form.

-- Footer with links to social media and my own personal linkedin page.
+- Footer with links to social media.

 ### The Scope plane